Xilinx/XRT/src/runtime_src/tools/scripts/README.md

 An example config.sh file is `src/platform/zcu102ng/config.sh`.

 The PetaLinux project is by default created from '--template zynqMP'.
 The config.sh allow platform to select template(zynqMP/zynq).
 If a BSP is needed, use --bsp/-b option to specify BSP file.
+Usually image is bigger if you build from a BSP.
+The benifit is BSP is more stable, less chance to meet u-boot, SD slot, ethernet issues etc.

 Before petalinux-build, there is a `pre_build_hook` allow you to do other changes in PetaLinux project, such as apply patchs.
 After petalinux-build, there is a `post_build_hook` allow you to do other things you need, such as create BOOT.BIN.